usccolumbia/materialsatlas/docs/user-guide/thermalconductivity.md

 To cite the LTC Predictor App, please reference the following works:

 - Goodall, Rhys EA, and Alpha A. Lee.
 "Predicting materials properties without crystal structure: Deep representation learning from stoichiometry."
 Nature communications 11, no. 1 (2020): 1-9.
+- Xie, Tian, and Jeffrey C. Grossman.
+"Crystal graph convolutional neural networks for an accurate and interpretable prediction of material properties."
+Physical review letters 120, no. 14 (2018): 145301.
 - Hu, Jianjun, Stanislav Stefanov, Yuqi Song, Sadman Sadeed Omee, Steph-Yves Louis, Edirisuriya Siriwardane, and Yong Zhao.
 "MaterialsAtlas. org: A Materials Informatics Web App Platform for Materials Discovery and Survey of State-of-the-Art." arXiv preprint arXiv:2109.04007 (2021).